NguyenQuocAnDev27/Charitable-donation-system-client-web/README.md

 - User authentication and registration.
 - Browse and donate to various charity projects.
 - Real-time donation tracking.
-- Admin dashboard for managing projects and user data.
+- Dashboard for managing projects and user profile.

 ## Technologies Used